 How to qualify for Right to Manage

-In order to qualify for the right to manage, the premises must
+In order to qualify for the, the premises must

 - be a self-contained building or part of a building, with or without appurtenant property;